jiixyj/libebur128/README.md

     r128-sndfile -t rgtag.py FILENAME(S)...

 and rgtag.py will tag your files.
 Peak measurement is supported by all scanners.
-Please note that ffmpeg will clip decoded output, so the maximum peak value from r128-ffmpeg is 1.0.
+Please note that FFmpeg will clip decoded output, so the maximum peak value from r128-ffmpeg is 1.0.
 The reference volume is -18 LU (5 dB louder than the EBU R 128 reference level of -23 LU).